 U.S. Transportation Secretary Anthony Foxx Appoints ILA’s Dennis Daggett To Federal Port Performance Freight Statistics Working Group

-NORTH BERGEN, NJ – (June 8, 2016) – Dennis A. Daggett, Executive Vice President of the International Longshoremen’s Association, AFL-CIO has been appointed by U.S. Secretary of Transportation Anthony Foxx, to serve on the U.S. Department of Transportation’s Bureau of Transportation Statistics (BTS) Port Performance Freight Statistics Working Group.
+NORTH BERGEN, NJ – (June 8, 2016) – Dennis A. Daggett, Executive Vice President of the International Longshoremen’s Association has been appointed by U.S. Secretary of Transportation Anthony Foxx, to serve on the U.S. Department of Transportation’s Bureau of Transportation Statistics (BTS) Port Performance Freight Statistics Working Group.

 “We greatly appreciate your willingness to serve on the Working Group and to share your expertise on this vital topic,” the Department of Labor wrote to Executive Vice President Daggett, who will begin his two-year term when the Working Committee meets in Washington on July 15, 2016.